quazi-irfan/Mini-Ada-Compiler/README.md

 # Mini-Ada to x86 Compiler
-This is a mini-Ada to x86 compiler(16 bit).
+This is a mini-Ada to x86 compiler.
+Our compiled program will run on 16 bit architecture(i.e. Intel 8086/8088).
-This version of Ada supports only integer and string(limited) data type, and allows assignment and IO statement.
+Our version of Ada supports only integer and string(limited) data type, and allows assignment and IO statement.
-In an assignment statement, it supports expressions, with addition, multiplication and unary negation operator.
-If all operators have same precedence in an expression, it uses right to left associativity.
+It supports expressions, with addition, multiplication and unary negation operator, in an assignment statement, If all operators have same precedence in an expression, it uses right to left associativity.
 In an IO statement, it supports integer input/output, and string output.